 "Leadership, unlike any other skill, cannot be broken down into a series of repeatable maneuvers.
-The creative process involved in a reaching a goal is infinitely complex."
+The creative process

 -Warren Bennis (1925-)